TheWhistlers/SummerFramework.Commandline/docs/en_us.md

 4. Then we can run `.\Test.exe "Mike"` to run the command we have created.

-5. SummerFramework.Commandline has built in a `help` command to display the description you set.s
+5. SummerFramework.Commandline has built in a `help` command to display the description you set